ilbers/isar/doc/user_manual.md

 we download and install onto the target rootfs and buildchroot.
 This is then used to generate a local-apt for offline build.

-Use rootfs postprocessing to parse through the the list of deb files in ${DEBDIR} and download the corresponding Debian source file using "apt-get source" command.
+Use rootfs postprocessing to parse through the list of deb files in ${DEBDIR} and download the corresponding Debian source file using "apt-get source" command.
 This caches the sources of all the Debian packages that are downloaded and installed onto the target rootfs and buildchroots.